DubeySandeep/DubeySandeep.github.io/_posts/2018-8-6-GSoC-Final-Report.md

 ---
 As Google Summer of Code 2018 draws to a close, I'd like to summarize my work  for Oppia Foundation on the project - 'Lesson translation dashboard'.
 I had an awesome experience working with the Oppia Foundation community, under the mentorship of two amazing people - **Tony Jiang** and **Anmol Shukla**.

-This post aims at linking and listing out all the feature milestones developed during my project and the relevant pull requests, along with the work to be done in the future.
+This post aims at linking and listing out all the feature milestones developed during my project and the relevant pull requests, along with the miscellaneous work through out the GSoC program.

 <h1>Milestones Achieved</h1>
 <ol>
   <li>
-    <b>Milestone 1</b> - This Milstone was mostly focousing on the backend part of the project and the blog post describing the feature can be seen <a href="/sidebar-documentation/Milestone-1-post" target="_blank"><i>here</i></a>.
+    <b>Milestone 1</b> - This Milstone was mostly focousing on the backend part of the project.
     <h4>Pull requests merged</h4>
     <ul>
       <li>